Dragon Slayer (video game)

-Dragon Slayer (ドラゴンスレイヤー, Doragon Sureiyā) is an action role-playing game developed by Nihon Falcom and designed by Yoshio Kiya.
+is an action role-playing game developed by Nihon Falcom and designed by Yoshio Kiya.
 It was originally released in 1984 for the PC-8801, PC-9801, X1 and FM-7, and became a major success in Japan.

-It was followed by an MSX port published by Square in 1985 (making it one of the first titles to be published by Square), a Super Cassette Vision by Epoch in 1986 and a Game Boy port by the same company in 1990 under the name Dragon Slayer I (ドラゴンスレイヤーI, Doragon Sureiyā Wan).
+It was followed by an MSX port published by Square in 1985 (making it one of the first titles to be published by Square), a Super Cassette Vision by Epoch in 1986 and a Game Boy port by the same company in 1990.
 A version for PC-6001mkII was in development but was never released.
 A remake of Dragon Slayer is included in the Falcom Classics collection for the Sega Saturn.

 Dragon Slayer began the Dragon Slayer series, a banner which encompasses a number of popular Falcom titles, such as Dragon Slayer II: Xanadu, Sorcerian, and Legacy of the Wizard.
 It also includes Dragon Slayer: The Legend of Heroes, which would later spawn over a dozen entries across multiple subseries.